manhowong/manhowong.github.io/index.md

 Man Ho Wong, 王文豪 (*he/him*)

-I am a neuroscientist/ biophysicist currently working at the University of Pittsburgh, USA.
-I am fascinated by the capacity of human cognition.
-The emergence of such a complex system through rudimentary processes during development intrigues me the most.
-I am particularly interested in two cognitive functions: motivation and language.

-At this stage of my career, I am studying the neural correlates of motivation-related behaviors.
-I have also started a computational linguistics project looking at the development of lexical-semantic networks in young children.
-In the future, I hope to explore more in language acquisition, an area which combines my interests in language, motivation and development.
+Currently working as a neuroscientist at the University of Pittsburgh, I am fascinated by the complex interplay of reward-driven behaviors, experience, and language functions.
+With an engineering mindset, my interests have expanded to scientific computing and computational linguistics throughout my academic journey.
+My ultimate goal is to unify my passions and explore the realms of NLP and interactive AI, bridging the gaps between human cognition and artificial intelligence.

 [TL;DR](/etc#tldr-word-clouds) / [go to bio.](/bio/)